ThePhD/ThePhD.github.io/pages/about.md

 # Hey there!

 My name is JeanHeyd Meneide.
-I am a Software Engineer and the Project Editor for ISO/IEC JTC1 SC22 WG14 - Programming Languages, C. I specialize in ergonomic library design and performance tuning.
+I am a Software Engineer and the [Project Editor for ISO/IEC JTC1 SC22 WG14 - Programming Languages, C](http://www.open-std.org/jtc1/sc22/wg14/www/contacts).
+I specialize in ergonomic library design and performance tuning.
 My favorite work includes programming that enables even the newest programmers to produce high-quality code that pushes them and others towards the pit of success.

+Add me on [LinkedIn](https://www.linkedin.com/in/thephd/), follow me on [Twitter](https://twitter.com/__phantomderp/), and keep track of what I'm doing on [GitHub](https://github.com/ThePhD)!

-You can send inquiries for work to [Shepherd](mailto:shepherd@soasis.org) of Shepherd's Oasis!
+You can send inquiries for work to [Shepherd of Shepherd's Oasis](https://soasis.org/contact)!
+Don't forget to [follow the company on LinkedIn as well](https://www.linkedin.com/company/shepherdsoasis) and [at GitHub](https://github.com/soasis).
+(You should also totally bother Shepherd for nudging me back onto LinkedIn as well by [connecting and following them](https://www.linkedin.com/in/shepherdsoasis-founder/), too!)

 In my free time I try to write and draw, which has naturally led me to creating this place here!
 I'll be posting... well, anything and everything that comes to mind that I think might be worth sharing.
 Feel free to poke around and examine things!